-In December 2013, we restructured an investment in mezzanine debt issued by NGP Mezzanine, LLC ("NGP"), the indirect parent of NGP Realty Sub, L.P. ("National Golf").
-National Golf owns 27 golf properties across eight states, and leases these properties to American Golf Corporation ("American Golf"), an affiliated operating company.
-As of June 30, 2016, American Golf also leased 48 golf properties and managed 10 golf properties owned by third parties.
-As part of the transaction, we acquired the equity of NGP and American Golf's indirect parent, AGC Mezzanine Pledge LLC ("AGC"), and therefore consolidated these entities as of December 31, 2013.
+In December 2013, we restructured an investment in mezzanine debt issued by NGP Mezzanine, LLC ("NGP"), the indirect parent of NGP Realty Sub, L.P. ("National Golf') and American Golf Corporation ("American Golf'), an affiliated operating company.
+As part of the transaction, we acquired the equity of NGP and American Golf's indirect parent, AGC Mezzanine Pledge LLC ("AGC"), or collectively the "Golf Business," and therefore consolidated these entities as of December 31, 2013.
+As of September 30, 2016, American Golf owned 27 golf properties, leased 47 golf properties and managed 10 golf properties owned by third parties.
 We categorize our owned and leased golf properties as public or private.
 Set forth below is additional information about our golf properties.